-Under the Education Act 2002 (section 175/157), schools must "make arrangements to safeguard and promote the welfare of children".
+Under the Education Act 2002 (section 175), schools must "make arrangements to safeguard and promote the welfare of children".

 We will endeavour to provide a safe and welcoming environment where children are respected and valued.

-The school will therefore be alert to signs of abuse and neglect and will follow the Local Safeguarding Children Board (LSCB) procedures to ensure that children receive appropriate and effective support and protection.
+The school will therefore be alert to signs of abuse and neglect and will follow the Safeguarding Children Partnership Board's procedures to ensure that children receive appropriate and effective support and protection.

 Parents/carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child's welfare, including risk from neglect, physical, emotional or sexual abuse.
-The school should make parents/carers aware that records of welfare concerns may be kept about their child.
+The school should make parents/carers aware that records of safeguarding concerns may be kept about their child.
 They should be informed that school staff will seek, in general, to discuss any concerns with them including referrals to other agencies.
-However, in situations where the child is suspected to be at risk of harm, the law says that schools may take advice from other agencies without informing parents/carers.